-In eZ Publish 4.4 and higher, there is a mechanism that enables extensions to define in which order they should be loaded in regards to other, related, extensions.
+As of eZ Publish 4.4, and all higher versions, there is a mechanism that enables extensions to define in which order they should be loaded in regards to other, related, extensions.
 The function automates the extension load ordering to help avoid situations where extensions does not work properly in case of wrong order.

 For the extension load ordering mechanism to be active, extensions should be recent enough to contain the needed metadata stored in the "

 extension.xml" file, so make sure you use the extensions certified for your eZ Publish version (see: Technical manual / <version> / Installation / Requirements ).